 Students are encouraged to use the field experience to broaden interests and apply learned skills.
-Field experiences offer a great opportunity to solidify your interests in a particular type of agency or clientele or discover new interests within the human services field.
+Field experiences offer a great opportunity to further your interests in a particular type of agency or clientele and discover new interests within the human services field.

 The following information will guide you through the field placement process and answer many questions you may have.
 You are encouraged to keep track of your work documenting your field experience.
 Students have used this information when applying to graduate school and preparing for job interviews.

-HSS 481.
-INTERNSHIP IN HUMAN SERVICES 4 sh
+HSS 4985: INTERNSHIP IN HUMAN SERVICES (4 sh)

 The internship provides an opportunity for students to directly practice the roles, tasks, and skills of human service professionals.
 Students work full-time in an approved placement in a human services agency that offers experiences consistent with the goals of the human service studies major.
 A conference with the teaching faculty member and the agency field supervisor provides students with feedback and mentoring as they gradually assume the responsibilities of professional-level work in the field.
 Offered fall and spring.
 Taken concurrently with HSS 4986: Capstone Academic Field Seminar.